rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

   uses: ilammy/msvc-dev-cmd@v1
 ```

 Unlike GCC or Clang, MSVC's compiler executable (`cl.exe`) isn't reachable from an arbitrary terminal just because Visual Studio is installed.
 It only becomes usable after `vcvarsall.bat`, a setup script that ships with Visual Studio, runs in that session and populates `PATH`, `INCLUDE`, and `LIB`.
 A developer normally launches a "Developer Command Prompt" shortcut that runs this automatically.
 A CI step has no such shortcut. `ilammy/msvc-dev-cmd` runs `vcvarsall.bat` on your behalf and exports its environment variables into every step that follows.
-Skip it, and `cmake -G Ninja` fails to find a working C++ compiler at all.
+If we skip this,`cmake -G Ninja` will fail to find a working C++ compiler at all.

 ```yaml
 - name: Install Windows dependencies